verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 metrics for the Coherence cluster.
 Logs are sent to Elasticsearch and metrics to Prometheus.
 You can view this telemetry data using the Kibana and Grafana consoles.

-## OAM component
+## OAM Component
 The custom resource YAML file for the Coherence cluster is specified as a VerrazzanoCoherenceWorkload custom resource.
 In the following example, everything under the `spec:` section is standard Coherence resource YAML that you would typically use to provision a Coherence cluster.
-Including this component reference in your ApplicationConfiguration will result in a new Coherence cluster being provisioned.
+Including this Component reference in your ApplicationConfiguration will result in a new Coherence cluster being provisioned.
 You can have multiple clusters in the same application with no conflict.
 ```
 apiVersion: core.oam.dev/v1alpha2